m-lab/website/_pages/faq.md

 For individuals, the best way to support M-Lab is to regularly use our tests.
 You gain the benefit of understanding more about your connection to the Internet, and the research community and the public benefits from the resulting public data.

 People with web or application development, data analysis, or visualization expertise may also be interested in working with M-Lab's tests, data, and analysis tools, all of which are open source and openly licensed.
 Contact us at support@measurementlab.net to learn more.

-How can companies or other organizations get involved and support M-Lab?
+{% capture accordion_entry_2 %}
 By becoming an M-Lab supporting partner, companies, non-profit organizations, academic and other institutions can help M-Lab in a number of key ways including:

 Providing hardware to grow the M-Lab platform and donating the cost of network connectivity and hosting.

   * Providing resources for data hosting, aggregation and publication.
   * Providing data analysis or visualization.
   * Embedding an M-Lab client tool in an application or service, allowing M-Lab to reach more people and generate more data.
   * Provide direct financial support

-If you'd like to get involved as an M-Lab supporting partner, [contact](mailto:support@measurementlab.net) the M-Lab team and join the [public mailing list](https://groups.google.com/a/measurementlab.net/forum/?fromgroups#%21forum/discuss).
+If you'd like to get involved as an M-Lab supporting partner, [contact](mailto:support@measurementlab.net) the M-Lab team and join the [public mailing list](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss).
 {% endcapture %}

-{% capture accordion_entry_2 %}
+{% capture accordion_entry_3 %}
 M-Lab welcomes researchers who want to dig into the M-Lab data.
 Our team provides documentation and support for those interested.
 If you are interested in working with M-Lab data in your research, check out our [data documentation]({{ site.baseurl }}/data) to help get you started and [contact us](mailto:support@measurementlab.net) with any questions.
-We also suggest you join our [public mailing list](https://groups.google.com/a/measurementlab.net/forum/?fromgroups#%21forum/discuss) for news and announcements.
+We also suggest you join our [public mailing list](https://groups.google.com/a/measurementlab.net/forum/#!forum/discuss) for news and announcements.
 {% endcapture %}

-{% capture accordion_entry_3 %}
+{% capture accordion_entry_4 %}
 M-Lab is open to applications from researchers who develop and maintain Open Source network measurement tests that conform to our [goals and support our mission]({{ site.baseurl }}/contribute).
 However, the vast majority of proposed new M-Lab tests are not accepted because of the high bar M-Lab sets for tools we host: we require tests to have fully automatic operation within virtual machines running concurrently on servers distributed globally; and active, client-initiated, off-net network measurement tests looking at full-path performance.

 Researchers maintaining the current tools on the M-Lab platform have secured sufficient funding to support their tool's continued development, deployment, and ongoing maintenance throughout the entire lifecycle of the tool.
 Your decision to deploy and support a particular tool on M-Lab is a commitment to provide substantial resources over a period of years and to an ongoing relationship with the M-Lab operations team.